-The goals of this ASMD plan are to develop measures for managing and maintaining the biological resources within the PMA 2, and to ensure that the MSCP covered species are adequately protected.
+The goals of this ASMD plan are to develop measures for managing and maintaining the biological resources within PMA 4 to ensure that the MSCP covered species are adequately protected.
 As described in the MSCP Subarea Plan (City of Chula Vista 2003), these measures are categorized into two levels of management activities for the Preserve: Priority 1 and Priority 2.